hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/_docs/driver_exmples.md

 **Functions:**

-* `main()`: The main function demonstrates how to use the `Driver` and `Chrome` classes.
+* `main()`: The main function demonStartes how to use the `Driver` and `Chrome` classes.
 It creates instances, calls their methods, and prints the results.
-A typical starting point for demonstrating a module's use.
+A typical starting point for demonStarting a module's use.

 * `get_url(url)`: Navigates to the given URL.
 It likely handles error cases (e.g., page load errors) and returns a boolean indicating success.